woltere/ghc/docs/users_guide/profiling.rst

 You might also want to take a look at
 `hp2any <http://www.haskell.org/haskellwiki/Hp2any>`__, a more advanced
 suite of tools (not distributed with GHC) for displaying heap profiles.

+Note that there might be a big difference between the OS reported memory usage of your program and the amount of live data as reported by heap profiling.
+The reasons for the difference are explained in :ref:`hints-os-memory`.

 .. _rts-options-heap-prof: